Boilers are vital vessels with multiple industrial and household applications. Their primary function is to generate steam.

 On the other hand, the horizontal pumps are heavy-duty pumps with cast-iron components.

 These pumps are often less challenging to maintain and install than their vertical counterparts.
-It is primarily because their core components are easier to access.
+This is primarily because their core components are easier to access.
 While this is a significant advantage, the horizontal arrangement requires more floor space in a boiler room.
 These pumps generally have a maximum pressure of 1500 PSIG, which is moderately lower than vertical pumps.

 Pumps and Feedwater

 They built feed pumps to withstand the high temperatures of boiler systems.
 At atmospheric pressure, steam turns by water at 212 degrees Fahrenheit.
 On the other hand, water will remain liquid at greater temperatures if you pressurize the deaerator.
-It implies that they built specific pumps to withstand temperatures ranging from 225 to 350 degrees Fahrenheit.
+This implies they built specific pumps to withstand temperatures ranging from 225 to 350 degrees Fahrenheit.

 Modulating Continuous vs. On/Off Continuous Feed Pumps